 This is not to discourage your trip, on the contrary, you will be able to witness a wonder of nature that will not last as long as we all have wished.

 Cairns, the gateway to the Great Barrier Reef

 In my opinion, Cairns is the best place to stay to experience the Great Barrier Reef, especially if your time is limited.

 And let me list here some of the reasons:

-Cairns is very famous with backpackers.
+Cairns is very famous for backpackers.
 There are many hostel options as well as cheap eateries.

 There are also many upper-class alternatives, especially close to the main harbour, some of which with an incredible and fantastic sea view.

 If you are travelling around Australia on a holiday and the Great Barrier Reef is on your bucket list for just a few days then Cairns has to be.